 Thanksgiving: that blissful holiday that requires no cards, gifts or elaborate lawn displays.
 All it asks of us is to eat heartily, have a grateful heart, and take it easy for the rest of the weekend (unless you're a Black Friday shopper).
 If you're a dog owner, you can expect to see your fur baby hovering near the dining-room table, hoping for a share of your bounty.
 But think twice about offering food scraps: Vets warn that certain Thanksgiving foods are dangerous for dogs.
 In some cases, even a nibble can turn your joyful dinner into a trip to the animal hospital.

 "Overindulging in the family feast can be unhealthy for humans, but even worse for pets, so keep the feast on the table, not under it," advises Daniel Edge, DVM, MBA, the Director of Veterinary Specialty Operations for animal health company Zoetis.
-"Keep your pet away from fatty foods that can be hard for them to digest, poultry bones which can be damaging to their digestive tract, and holiday sweets, which can contain ingredients that are poisonous to them."

 Dr. Edge and other experts offer some helpful advice on which Thanksgiving treats to keep out of the reach of dogs.
 While these are the ones most likely to cause trouble, there are other people foods that can wreak havoc with a pet's digestive system.
 "If you're ever in doubt, share a dog biscuit instead," advises Dr. Edge.
 And if you suspect your pet has eaten any of these foods, even if you don't notice any symptoms, call your vet or animal clinic ASAP.